thomaskelly97/SmartMirror/ReadMe.md

 The program is set to run under the directory /pi/home/Development/

+The mirror-client & server sub-directories run a web page accessible through my home network, running a todo-list and a fitness stat tracker

 The Pi is also configured to run Google Assistant functionality, installed at /home/pi, as described in [this article](https://medium.com/@kevalpatel2106/turn-your-raspberry-pi-into-homemade-google-home-9e29ad220075)

 Use ./run.sh to run the application, provided it is installed under the correct directory path.